 You may be wondering… why would the price be different from company to company if the plan benefits are exactly the same?

 Here’s the answer: each company has their own set of health questions.
 Each company thinks that if you can pass their questions, you won’t have as many claims, which means you won’t cost them as much money.
 Therefore, they’re willing to offer you the same plan for a better price.

-Other factors that go into pricing include how many claims that company is facing, your age, regular inflation, the general cost of healthcare, and admin costs.
+There are other factors that go into pricing including how many claims that company is facing, your age, regular inflation, the general cost of healthcare, and admin costs.

-But even so, people are still interested in particular Medigap companies.
-And one way to distinguish companies from each other are their ratings.
+Many shoppers are interested in particular Medigap companies.
+One way to distinguish companies from each other are their ratings.

 A.M.
 Best Company provides credit ratings for the insurance industry.
 Their Long-Term Issuer Credit Rating (IC) Scale goes from Poor (c) to Exceptional (aaa).

 Here are some popular Medigap companies with A.M.
 Best Ratings, the most recognized rating agency for the insurance industry:

 - Aetna – bbb (Good)